moinchoudary/Demo-file/README.md

 # Demo-file
-This is a Demo for Git or Github class
+This is a Demo for Git or Github class.